THE MEANING OF HUMAN-COMPUTER INTERACTION

 which is becoming to the fame of the Massachusetts Institute of Technology,

-squabble with ad-hoc created neologisms, including "AI".
-All such
+with ad-hoc created neologisms, including "AI".
+All such approaches

-approaches tend to miss the point of getting to the core of the issue of what
+tend to miss the point of getting to the core of the issue of what intelligence

-intelligence is as related to humans and to reason, mind, brain, psyche or
+is as related to humans and to reason, mind, brain, psyche or (symptomatically

-(symptomatically controversial sort of synonym) soul.
-Dreyfus, for instance, relies
+controversial sort of synonym) soul.
+Dreyfus, for instance, relies heavily on

-heavily on the philosophy of Husserl and Heidegger.
-I already have commented
+the philosophy of Husserl and Heidegger.
+I already have commented the latter in

 Damasio tries to think deeper